Privacy and cookies policy:

 What is collected and how is your personal data used.

 In order to maintain and monitor our business contact with you, we may collect your:

 - Other demographic information relevant to the content you may be interested in, such as the content of our website that you previously viewed.

 If you purchase a product or service on our website by using a credit or debit card, or PayPal, your personal information is collected to enable the transaction.
 This information includes your name and card number, and other information, necessary to submit your payment.

 We may ask you to subscribe to our email newsletters for the purposes of sending you the relevant notifications, offerings, and news.
 Communications with our websites visitors is important and necessary to maintain our business contract.
 You can unsubscribe at any time, should you wish to.
-However, by doing so you will not receive our service, products or information.
+However, by doing so you will not receive our service, products, offers, information, articles, blogs or videos.

 The website contains affiliate links to other websites of interest, which we do not control.
 When you use these links, you will leave our site, and from that point we cannot be responsible for the protection and privacy of any information which you provide during your visit to those websites.
 Note that they are not governed by this privacy statement, and you should exercise precaution and look for the privacy statement of the other website in question.